Blogs

 National Incentive Lists (e.g., BAFA in Germany) Heat pumps eligible for subsidies Compliance with minimum ηs,h at −7°C or colder and must deliver ≥55°C water; stricter noise and low-temp requirements apply from 2026.

-• Seasonal Efficiency: SCOP > 3.0 and SEER2 > 17, supporting year-round energy savings.
+• High Seasonal Efficiency: With SCOP above 3.0 and SEER2 greater than 17, these units deliver consistent energy savings throughout the year.

-• CO₂ Emission Reduction: Groups including the International Energy Agency (IEA) and European Heat Pump Association (EHPA) quantify emissions reductions between 40% and 75% compared to fossil fuel boilers.
+• CO₂ Emission Reduction: Independent analyses by the International Energy Agency (IEA) and the European Heat Pump Association (EHPA) confirm 40–75% lower emissions compared to fossil fuel boilers.

 Heating System